visiontechhype/lenovo-ideapad-slim-3-16abr8-efi-hackintosh/README.md

 ❌ Wi-Fi and Bluetooth are not supported — MediaTek MT7921 is not macOS-compatible

-🔌 Internet access is available only via USB tethering from a phone The required HoRNDIS.kext is already included in this EFI
+Notes: Internet access is available only via USB tethering from a phone The required HoRNDIS.kext is already included in this EFI